Andurilkk/expense_tracker/README.md

 - Frontend:

-    Utilize React.js for building the user interface, tsparticle library for awesome background effect and used other libraries like unique-names-generator, react-datepicker, moment
+    Utilize React.js for building the user interface.

     Implement responsive design using CSS frameworks like Bootstrap and Material-Icons.